quailyquaily/quaily-docs/docs/writer/compose-online.md

 3. The paywall tag `<!--paywall-->` will appear in the editor.

 After publishing the article, Quaily will enable the paywall for that article.

+## Publish Articles

+After writing the article, you can publish it by clicking the "Publish" button in the top right corner of the editor.

+Quaily will automatically save the article and publish it.

+Sometime due to the cache, the article may not be immediately visible on the website.
+Generally, it will be visible within 1 minutes.

+## Unpublish Articles

+If you want to unpublish the article, you can click the "Unpublish" button in the top right corner of the editor.
+The article will be unpublished and will not be visible on the website.

+## Cross Publish

+Quaily supports cross-publishing articles to different channels, in different languages.

+To learn more about this feature, please refer to the "[🌐 Introducing Cross Publish: Streamlining Multilingual Content Creation](https://quaily.com/blog/p/cross-publish-multi-language-articles-different-channels)".